Being young in Europe today - demographic trends

 - how to safeguard social welfare models, such as pensions and healthcare, if there are a growing number of (very) old people who are making increasing demands on these systems.

-The combined share of children and young people (those aged 0-29 years) in the EU’s population fell from 39.6 % in 1996, through 35.5 % in 2006, to 33.0 % by 2016 (see Table 1).
-The rate of change in the number of young people was relatively constant over the period under consideration, while the decline in the proportion of children was much less during the period 2006-2016 than during the period 1996-2006 (as a result of a modest upturn in fertility rates).
+The combined share of children and young people (all persons aged 0-29 years) in the total population of the EU-27 fell from 38.1 % in 1999 (excluding Croatia), through 34.2 % in 2009, to 31.8 % by 2019 (see Table 1).
+The rate of change for the number of young people was lower between 1999 and 2009 than between 2009 and 2019, while the decline in the proportion of children was much greater during the period 1999-2009 than during the period 2009-2019 (as a result of a modest upturn in fertility rates).